marianoccrs/marianoccrs/README.md

 ## 🔎 log-analyzer-python

-CLI para análise de logs **SSH e Apache**.
+CLI for analyzing **SSH and Apache** logs.

-Ferramenta desenvolvida em Python para análise de logs, com foco na identificação de padrões potencialmente relacionados a **brute force, scanning e outros comportamentos suspeitos**.
+A tool developed in Python for log analysis, focused on identifying patterns potentially related to **brute force, scanning, and other suspicious behavior**.

 ### Features